sudo apt-get install redis-server -y

 # redis-cli

-- If the installation is successful, Redis will open a command-line interface.
-Hit below command to check it is working fine.
+3. If the installation is successful, Redis will open a command-line interface.
+Run this command to check if it is working properly –

 # 127.0.0.1:6379> PING

-If you receive PONG in response, this means Radis is installed properly on your server.
+If you receive PONG in response, Radis is installed correctly on your server.

 # 127.0.0.1:6379> EXIT

-- Redis configuration file will be at “/etc/redis/redis.conf”.
-Edit the configuration file with your favorite editor, Hit the following command.
+Edit the configuration file with your preferred editor, and execute the following command –

 # sudo nano /etc/redis/redis.conf